A home base for alumni

-Duke's new alumni center will be built around the historic home at 615 Chapel Drive.
-Situated at the main gateway to campus, the house was completed around 1931 as one of Duke’s first "faculty houses," a handful of private residences designed by Horace Trumbauer as part of the original construction of West Campus.
-It was for many years the family home of William H. Wannamaker, dean of Trinity College from 1917-1948, and most recently housed the offices of Duke’s Office of News and Communications.
-Upon the opening of the new alumni center, the house will be officially renamed Forlines House, in honor of John A. Forlines Jr. '39, who served as Duke Alumni Association president in 1970-71 and whose family provided funding to restore DAA's previous offices at 614 Chapel Drive, as well as our new home across the street.
+Duke's Karsh Alumni and Visitors Center was built around the historic home at 615 Chapel Drive.
+Situated at the main gateway to campus, the house was completed around 1931 as one of the first "faculty houses," a handful of private residences designed by Horace Trumbauer as part of the original West Campus.
+For many years, it was the family home of William H. Wannamaker, dean of Trinity College, from 1917-1948.
+Upon opening the new alumni center in July 2019, the house was officially renamed the Forlines House, in honor of John A. Forlines Jr. '39.
+John Forlines served as the Duke University Alumni Association president from 1970-1971 and whose family provided funding to restore DAA's previous offices at 614 Chapel Drive and the new home at the alumni center.